 Unfortunately, many companies treat call center reps as replaceable cogs in a system.
 When one leaves, bring in another and move on.
 And that hurts your brand.
 You could have the best product or service your customers need and value, but the minute they interact with someone at your call center who is ill-trained, feels underpaid, perhaps undervalued, or stuck in an environment that isn’t fun or rewarding, it’s a reflection on you.

 So, let’s start there.
-How do you motivate, engage, reward and retain your call center reps so that they in-turn enjoy their work, embrace a positive company culture and provide excellent care to your customers?
+How do you motivate, engage, reward and retain your call center reps so they in turn enjoy their work, embrace a positive company culture and provide excellent care to your customers?

 Engage Your Call Center Reps